faradaj/awesome-refactoring/README.md

-A curated list of awesome refactoring and legacy code resources, just like in other awesome-...s
+A curated list of awesome refactoring and legacy code resources, inspired by other awesome-...s

 ## Contents